prk327/Ind_vs_Aus/README.md

 * Winner of the series:
   * Australia will win 4 of the 5 ODI
 * Series output:
+  * 1st ODI will win by Australia
+  * 2nd ODI will win by India
+  * 3rd ODI will win by India
+  * 4th ODI will win by Australia
-  * Australia will win first 4 ODI
+  * 5th ODI will win by India
 * Highest run scorer:
   * Rohit Sharma
 * Highest wicket-taker:
-  * Kane Richardson
+  * UT Yadav
 * Maximum sixes:
   * Rohit Sharma
 * Maximum fours:
-  * Rohit Sharma
+  * AJ Finch